 4. Soldering Torches

 If your old blow torch has small, holed nozzles, 12 -15 cm canisters, and tanks, it will most likely be a soldering torch.
-Such torches are handmade, circular, and you can price $20 – 110 for one.
+Such torches are handmade and circular, and you can expect $20 – 110 for one.
 But if you see any brand mark or logo, you can even hike the cost to $150!

 6 Factors to Identify & Value an Antique Blow Torch